Why rules won't help you scale

 You are probably already nudging employees in some ways.
 These are likely your most effective processes - ones in which employees can choose their actions, but the actions they prefer are the ones that benefit them individually and benefit the company as a whole.
 This is in contrast to rigid (and arbitrary-seeming) "set rules" which employees will inevitably rebel against.

 People know when a process is created in order to set them up for success vs. one that exists because you don't trust them.
-That's why nudges are great for remote teams - they preserve autonomy for independent-minded folks.
+That's why nudges are great for remote teams - they preserve autonomy for independent-minded folks, and positively reinforce good decison-making.